 A thorough understanding of smart materials and properties suitable for an adaptable architecture is therefore essential in gaining an understanding of their countless possibilities and limitations.
-In our studio project we have been working with Shape Memory Polymer (SMP) in order to apply it to a responsive architectural prototype.
-As our concept was based around the motif of architecture in transition, are using a material that can change phase from an external and controlled stimuli.
+In our studio project, we have been working with Shape Memory Polymer (SMP) in order to apply it to a responsive architectural prototype.
+As our concept was based on the motif of architecture in transition, we are using a material that can change phase from an external and controlled stimulus.
 Our SMP (Veritex) is able to reach a ‘soft’ and rubbery state upon exposure to heat above its glass transition temperature of around 70°C, at which point it can undergo vast geometrical deformations.

-We decided that, to best suit our want for structural adaptability we needed to find a geometry that could arrive on site in an original state and then having the capacity to deform or expand into a desired shape from actuation forces.
-In addition it was determined that the concept would make most sense as a component of pieces that can be assembled to create a desired given whole.
+We decided that to best suit our want for structural adaptability we needed to find a geometry that could arrive on site in an original state and then have the capacity to deform or expand into the desired shape from actuation forces.
+In addition, it was determined that the concept would make the most sense as a component of pieces that can be assembled to create a desired given whole.
 Therefore, a somewhat foldable structure was deemed to be able to give us this required expansion upon arrival on site, which is why we looked into rigid foldable origami patterns, namely that of origami pioneer, mathematician, and artist Ron Resch.
-Like Resch we started with paper, experimenting with various patterns such as the waterbomb, and magic ball, yet finally settled with the triangulated tessellation design, which gave us both great flexibility and original foldability.
-Our aim therefore is to interpret Resch’s work and develop his concept into that of a functional shape-shifting building, a self-supporting structure that, given its homogenous nature has the ability to expand, deform, and reshape over time.
-After numerous paper tests it was decided that it is the hexagonal nodes of the pattern that hold most control over the overall deformation of the geometry, dependent on their expansion or contraction.
+Like Resch, we started with paper, experimenting with various patterns such as the waterbomb, and magic ball, yet finally settled with the triangulated tessellation design, which gave us both great flexibility and original foldability.
+Our aim, therefore, is to interpret Resch’s work and develop his concept into that of a functional shape-shifting building, a self-supporting structure that, given its homogeneous nature has the ability to expand, deform, and reshape over time.
+After numerous paper tests, it was decided that it is the hexagonal nodes of the pattern that holds most control over the overall deformation of the geometry, dependent on their expansion or contraction.

 Once again, performing as a structural joint, the SMP is cut into a hexagonal shape and placed at these intersections of the pattern’s mountains and valleys.
 Apart from these SMP nodes, the rest of the folds are replaced by regular hinges, which act in tandem with the position of the panels around them